luffy229/ticktock_timetracker_tentwenty/README.md

 ## 🚀 Deployment

-The application is deployed on Lovable's platform and can be accessed at the demo link above.
+The application is deployed on Varcel platform and can be accessed at the demo link above.
 For custom deployment:

 1. **Build the application**
    ```bash